Exercise 10: NG2 APP Component Rendered In A Browser View¶

 cd exercise10/static/ng2app ng build --prod

-Whenever you make a change to your component files, webpack will auto re-build the distribution.
+Whenever you make a change to your component files, webpack will automatically re-build the distribution.

 You will need to register the three on the